-For twenty-seven years Bob DeVries served as Program Director in health and leadership for the W.K.
+For 27 years Bob DeVries served as Program Director in health and leadership for the W.K.
 Kellogg Foundation, Battle Creek, Michigan, one of the world’s largest philanthropies.
 He was founding Director, Kellogg International Leadership Program, and for nine years directed the Foundation’s international grants for masters and doctoral studies involving more than 1,000 fellows from 30 countries.
 Mr. DeVries retired in January 1999.
 Recently, he has consulted for the Joint Center for Political and Economic Studies, University of Michigan, Columbia University, W. K. Kellogg Foundation, and Battle Creek Health System.

 Before joining the Foundation staff in 1971, he served as Chief Executive Officer of a Michigan community hospital.
-DeVries holds a BS Degree (Physiology) and an MBA Degree (Health Management and Policy) from the University of Chicago.
+DeVries holds a B.S.
+Degree (Physiology) and an M.B.A.
+Degree (Health Management and Policy) from the University of Chicago.
 He is a Fellow of the National Center for Health Services Research, the American College of Healthcare Executives, and the Canadian School of Management.
-Author of more than sixty publications, DeVries is an Honorary Advisor to Beijing Medical University; Medical College for Health Staff, Shanghai; and the Shanghai Number One People’s Hospital.
-Robert DeVries lectured in ten countries, received the Distinguished Service Award of the American Society of Allied Health Professions and of Ohio State University and was Advisor on rural health to two United States Secretaries of Health and Human Services.
+Author of more than 60 publications, DeVries is an Honorary Advisor to Beijing Medical University; Medical College for Health Staff, Shanghai; and the Shanghai Number One People’s Hospital.
+Robert DeVries lectured in 10 countries, received the Distinguished Service Award of the American Society of Allied Health Professions and of Ohio State University and was Advisor on rural health to two United States Secretaries of Health and Human Services.
 DeVries was an invited speaker at the Association of American Medical Colleges, National Institutes of Health, and the Harvard Medical School.
 DeVries is the only individual to receive the American Hospital Association’s “Living the Vision” Award (in 1999) for his influence in creating a society where all persons reach their full potential for health.
 Also, in 1999, DeVries received the Special Recognition Award for distinguished service from the Michigan Health and Hospital Association.
 In 2003, he received a Certificate of Honor from Peking University, Beijing.
 His Alma Mater, the University of Chicago, honored him with its 2005 National Award for Public Service.
-In January 2006, he was one of 25 named to the American Hospital Association’s Blue Ribbon Committee on Healthcare Governance.
+In Jan.
+2006, he was one of 25 named to the American Hospital Association’s Blue Ribbon Committee on Healthcare Governance.

 Volunteer responsibilities: Past Chairs, LifeCare Ambulance Service and Leila Arboretum Society; Treasurer, Battle Creek Community Foundation; and board member, NorthPointe Woods.
 He chairs the Board Quality Committee, Battle Creek Health System.
 DeVries is Assisting Minister, St. Peter Lutheran Church, Battle Creek.
 The DeVries’ received the 2004 Battle Creek Rotary Club Red Rose Award for distinguished community service, the 2007 Michigan Governor’s Civic Leader in Arts and Culture Award, and Western Michigan University’s 2009 Medici Society Fine Arts Honor.